Oaxaca City Guide: Travel Tips And The Best Spots

 Best restaurants in Oaxaca City

-Coffee spots
+Coffee spots:

 • Café Brújula: Local specialty coffee shop with a few locations around the city